Accredited diplomas for Commercial Flight Training in Melbourne

 Flexible training options

 This course involves individual (face to face-one on one) training.
 As RVAC Flight Training is open 7 days a week, training can take place in or out of school hours.
 The only classroom attendance requirement is for the two courses of theory (BAK – 36 hours – 6 x 6 hour sessions –/ PPL Theory – 48 hours – 8 x 6 hour sessions).
-The theory training is conducted during the mid year school holidays.
+The theory training is conducted during the end of first term school holidays.

 To receive one Unit 3 / 4 sequence, each phase must be completed prior to the end of October of the school year.